Renewable Energy

 Brunswick, Georgia

-This site consists of 760 acres of vegetated tidal marsh and tidal creeks within the Turtle River Estuary.
-Anchor QEA worked with Honeywell, the U.S. Environmental Protection Agency (USEPA), and the State of Georgia to conduct site investigations, engineering design, and implementation of a restoration plan to remediate 24 acres of the marsh system that were historically impacted by polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), mercury, lead, and dioxins.
+For this first large-scale, thin-layer cover (TLC) placement project in North America, Anchor QEA worked with Honeywell, the U.S. Environmental Protection Agency (USEPA), and the State of Georgia to conduct site investigations, engineering design, and implementation of a restoration plan to remediate the 24-acre marsh system that was historically impacted by PCBs, PAHs, mercury, lead, and dioxins.

 Pamlico Sound Hydrodynamic Model